Domain Names & SEO Cover Image

 If two words make up your domain, like “www.safariexample.com”, you may be tempted to separate the words with a hyphen for readability purposes, and make it “www.safari-example.com”.

 The use of hyphens strongly correlates with spammy behaviour and will decrease the domain name readability and fluency.
 For that reason, it is not recommended that hyphens be used in domain names.
-If you must, make sure not to use more than one.
+If you must, make sure not to use more than one and always choose a hyphen over an underscore.

 One of the main reasons hyphenated domain names look so spammy is that this is a common practice for spammers who attempt to create “knock-off” versions of well-known authority websites.
 The original domain name is already taken, so they register a hyphenated version to try to replicate the website and the brand.